hadley/recipes/recipes/sweets/chocolate-peanut-slab.md

 * 1/4 c coconut (optional)

 Mix all dry ingredients together and add melted kremalta.
 Pour into shallow tin to set

+Comments: Tasty but probably very unhealthy now we know about hyrdrogentaed veg fat.